- Read our review guidelines

 For example, how often do you plan to use it and will you be kayaking alone?
-Durability and perhaps a tandem craft could be high in your priorities.
+Durability and perhaps a tandem kayak could be high in your priorities.
 You may want to consider where you plan to paddle, as this may narrow down your search, to a faster sea kayak, for instance.
 Remember, tandem kayaks will tend to be longer.

 If you simply want to get out on the water for recreational paddling, however, length or speed may not be as high on your list of must-haves.
 But if you want to bring along any gear for an overnight trip, it can be a good idea to look at the weight capacity of the craft.

 If you’re looking for a vessel that can give you high speeds while paddling, a folding kayak may not be ideal for you.
 While many of them can be efficient on the water, they are probably not going to be as efficient as a hard shell equivalent or an inflatable with an aluminum frame, simply due to the moveable nature of the construction.

 If you plan to use your folding yak frequently, consider how many times you might be folding and building your craft.
 Many of the folding vessels out there are rated to last for a certain number of fold cycles.
 This could mean your craft may not last as long as you’d hoped, particularly if you are on the water everyday.

 While many folding yaks will be durable during their lifespan, because of the nature of their construction, they’re generally not going to last as long as a traditionally constructed vessel.
 This is because during each fold cycle the creases where the sections fold will tend to weaken and the Velcro straps may begin to wear out.